-It is a publicly available register of general and assisted boarding houses providing information about:
+The Boarding House Register is a public list of general and assisted boarding houses providing information about:

-Local councils have the primary role in approving new boarding houses and inspecting and enforcing safety and accommodation standards in existing boarding houses.
-They also have the power to fine operators of unregistered boarding houses or to issue orders for boarding houses to meet certain building, safety and accommodation standards.
+Local councils are responsible for approving new boarding houses and enforcing safety and accommodation standards in existing boarding houses.
+They also have the power to fine operators if they are unregistered and order them to meet building, safety and accommodation standards.

-If you have a concern about a boarding house in your local area, you can contact your local council.
-The Local Government Directory provides contact details for all councils in NSW.
-It is available from the Division of Local Government website.
+If you have concerns about a boarding house in your area, contact your local council.
+The Local Government Directory has the contact details for all councils in NSW.

-The full text of the Boarding Houses Act 2012 and the Boarding House Regulation 2013 can be viewed or downloaded from the NSW Legislation website.
+View or download the Boarding Houses Act 2012 and the Boarding House Regulation 2013 on the NSW Legislation website.